ethereum-optimism/optimism/op-contracts/test/kontrol/README.md

 #### Add function signatures to [`KontrolInterfaces`](./proofs/interfaces/KontrolInterfaces.sol)

 So far we've got all the state updates ready to be added to the initial configuration of each proof, but we cannot yet write any proof about the function.
 We still need to add the relevant signatures into `KontrolInterfaces`.
 The reason for having `KontrolInterfaces` instead of using directly the contracts is to reduce the amount of compiled contracts by Kontrol.
-In the future there might interfaces for all contracts under `contracts-bedrock`, which would imply the removal of `KontrolInterfaces`.
+In the future there might interfaces for all contracts under `op-contracts`, which would imply the removal of `KontrolInterfaces`.

 #### Write the proof